Andy and Kelly (my niece). The best of all futures to you two, Mon!

 Day 5 was theirs to do as they wished in Seward.
 Also known as a day off.
 And then it was back to Anchorage by train for them, Sally drove the SAG and Happy Wife, myself, and the Black Dog followed in the Subaru.

-The next day looked good weather-wise, so Happy Wife suggested we do the Independence Mine climb in Palmer instead of the scheduled ride for that day, seeing as bad weather was forecast to be moving in again, and of the two days left to ride Independence Mine was one not to be missed.
+The next day looked good weather-wise, so Happy Wife suggested we do the Independence Mine climb in Palmer instead of the scheduled ride for the day, seeing as bad weather was forecast to be moving in again, and of the two days left to ride, Independence Mine was one not to be missed.
 So everyone piled in the SAG, the bikes in the trailer, and we were off to Palmer, an hour’s drive north of Anchorage.

 The weather held and actually improved.
 By the time we reached the base of the climb most of my peeps were in short-sleeved jerseys.
 First time in the entire tour

 After nearly 4000 feet of climbing the caribou sliders at lunch never tasted better.